 - 4 bay leaves

 - 2 1/2 cups low sodium chicken broth

-- 3 tbsp fresh parsley dill or green onion, finely chopped
+- 3 tbsp fresh dill or parsley finely chopped

 - Add chicken, rosemary, oregano, thyme, cumin, salt, pepper and red pepper flakes.
 Saute for 2 minutes, stirring once.

 - Add chicken broth, potatoes and bay leaves and stir.
 Cover, bring to a boil, reduce heat to low and simmer for 20 minutes or until potatoes are fork tender.

 - Turn off heat, add dill, stir and serve hot.
 Add grated clove of garlic – yum!

 - Store: Refrigerate in an airtight container for up to 5 days.
 Reheat portions by simmering in small pot on low heat.

 - Freeze: Technically you can freeze this stew.
 I am personally not a fan but some people do not mind that potatoes change texture.
 Freeze in a glass container or resealable silicone bags for up to 3 months.
 Thaw in the fridge overnight or on the counter for 6 hours.

 - Chicken drumsticks: You can use chicken parts with bone in and skin on.
 In this case, brown them on both sides first, remove onto a plate and then proceed browning veggies.
 Also cook with potatoes for about 30 mins.